stonebuddha/uthread/README.md

 Terminate calling thread, and return `retval`.

-It will never return, but if there's no other ready thread, the whole process exits with 0.
+It never returns, but if there's no other ready thread, the whole process exits with 0.

 * `int uthread_join(uthread_t thread, void **retval)`